mprib/multiwebcam/README.md

 # Introduction

 I needed a way to pull down synchronized video while prototyping a computer vision project .
 Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.
-I did still have the following core needs:
+This put simple USB webcams at the top of the list for hardware, and OpenCV serves as a straightforward way to manage the cameras.
+These are the following core needs that are currently implemented in MultiWebCam (MWC):

 - Record synchronized frames from multiple webcams
 - include frame-by-frame time stamp history